2026 Leadership in Accounting Education Section Midyear Meeting

 9:45 am - 10:45 am

-1.01: Surviving and Thriving in the 150 to 120 hour Meltdown
+1.01: Surviving and Thriving in the 150-to-120 hour Meltdown

 This session examines the evolving CPA licensure environment as states evaluate or move toward alternatives to the 150-hour requirement, including 120-hour pathways.
 Participants will analyze regulatory drivers, assess the impact on accounting talent pipelines, and explore strategies for academic institutions, employers, and state boards to protect educational quality and licensure readiness amid ongoing uncertainty.
 The session emphasizes actionable responses to maintain program integrity, support student success, and ensure workforce stability as the profession navigates this period of disruption.